Why won't there be a Squid Game season 4?

 "This is something that has completely consumed me for the past six years.
 So to know that I have to say goodbye, I admit, I do have the sense of almost a loss, or I feel quite empty, to be honest.
 But I hope that if season three is met with as much love as people loved season one, then I think I’m definitely going to feel less empty about saying goodbye."

-In terms of continuing the franchise with a fourth season, Dong-hyuk has been forthright in the fact that he's not interested in doing so – but there may be some potential for a spin-off series.
+In terms of continuing the franchise, Dong-hyuk has been forthright in the fact that he's not interested in doing so – but there may be some potential for a spin-off series.

 There have been some rumours about a Squid Game spin-off set in the US, and the season 3 finale cameo from Cate Blanchett only seems to prop up the theory that there's plenty more story left in the tank.

-While rumours continue to swirl, it has been suggested that Gone Girl director David Fincher was set to helm the American spin-off, with Blanchett's season 3 appearance playing Ddakji with a man in Los Angeles somewhat supporting the fact – especially seeing as Blanchett and Fincher have previously worked together.
+While rumours continue to swirl, it has been suggested that Gone Girl director David Fincher was set to helm the American spin-off, with Blanchett's season 3 appearance playing Ddakji with a man in Los Angeles appearing to support the fact – but Dong-hyuk has doused water on the flames of those rumours.

-Netflix has not yet commented on the matter but we do know that Blanchett's surprise appearance as one of the Recruiters definitely points at a continuation of Squid Game further afield.
-While it may have shut down operations in Korea, the series' final moments do set up a potential spin-off for the future but we'll just have to wait and see if that comes to fruition.
+Netflix has not yet commented on the matter but we do know that Blanchett's surprise appearance as one of the Recruiters could point at a continuation of Squid Game further afield.
+While it may have shut down operations in Korea, the series's final moments do set up a potential spin-off for the future.
+We'll just have to wait and see if that comes to fruition.

-Squid Game season 3 is coming to Netflix on Friday 27th June 2025.
+Squid Game season 3 is now streaming on Netflix.
 Sign up for Netflix from £5.99 a month.
 Netflix is also available on Sky Glass and Virgin Media Stream.

 Check out more of our Drama coverage or visit our TV Guide and Streaming Guide to find out what's on.
 For more from the biggest stars in TV, listen to The Radio Times Podcast.